Classes of Preradicals Induced by Relative Injectivity: Introduction

 \section{Introduction}

-In this paper are introduced new classes of preradicals, the essentially idempotent preradicals, the prehereditary preradicals, and the autocostable preradicals.
-It is seen their relation with injectivity respect a preradical.
-First it is introduced the class of essentially idempotent preradicals as a generalization of the idempotent preradicals, as such, it is to hope that the essentially idempotent preradicals preserve some properties that the idempotent preradicals have, and so they do, for example, the class of essentially idempotent preradicals is closed under supremum as the the class of idempotent preradicals and their pretorsion free classes are closed under extensions.
+In this work, we introduce new classes of preradicals and study their relationship with injectivity relative to a preradical.

+We first present the class of \emph{essentially idempotent preradicals} as a generalization of idempotent preradicals.
+As expected, these preradicals preserve several properties of their idempotent counterparts; for example, the class of essentially idempotent preradicals is closed under suprema, just like the class of idempotent preradicals, and their pretorsion-free classes are closed under extensions.

+Subsequently, we introduce a generalization of essentially idempotent preradicals: \emph{weakly idempotent preradicals}.
+This class also preserves some of the properties of the class of idempotent preradicals that the essentially idempotent ones share.
+This class is introduced to naturally define its complement: the class of \emph{strongly nilpotent preradicals}.

-The class of the prehereditary preradicals is introduced in this article as a generalization of the left exact preradicals or hereditary preradicals.
-It is proved that there is a correpondence between the linear filters and the prehereditary preradicals, this correspondence is not a lattice isomophism but it is an monomorphism from the class of linear filters to the prehereditary preradicals.
-The preradicals give a perfect context to define essentiality with respect to a preradical with almost all the properties of the usual essentiality.
-It is studied the concept of purity to respect a preradical and are obtained almost all results that are gotten when the preradical is asked to be a left exact radical.
-It is seen that with an idempotent radical are obtained all the usual properties.
+The class of \emph{prehereditary preradicals} is introduced in this article as a generalization of left exact or hereditary preradicals.
+We prove that there exists a correspondence between linear filters and prehereditary preradicals.
+This correspondence is not a lattice isomorphism but rather an epimorphism from the class of prehereditary preradicals to linear filters.